Scar Revision Surgery at Illinois Dermatology Institute

 Types of Scars

-- Keloids are overgrown areas of scar tissue that appear as irregularly-shaped, raised, pink or red areas that may continue to grow over time.
-While they can occur anywhere on the body, they are most common on the face, neck, ears, chest or shoulders.
+- Keloids are overgrown areas of scar tissue that appear as irregularly-shaped, raised, pink, or red areas that may continue to grow over time.
+While they can occur anywhere on the body, they are most common on the face, neck, ears, chest, or shoulders.

 Scar Revision Procedures

 Subcision is a procedure for treating scars that are depressed.
-A needle is directed into the skin to break up the fibers that attach the scar to tissue below the surface, raising it back to the elevation of surrounding skin.
+A needle is directed into the skin to break up the fibers that attach the scar to tissue below the surface, raising it back to the elevation of the surrounding skin.
 It also promotes healing in the area, creating new connective tissue that repairs and smoothes the skin.

 Results and Recovery

-Patients may experience mild swelling, discoloration and discomfort in the treated area for one to two weeks, but will likely experience immediate, noticeable results and will no longer have to worry about the appearance of their scar.
-Full results may take several months to appear, but are usually long-lasting.
+Patients may experience mild swelling, discoloration, and discomfort in the treated area for one to two weeks but will likely experience immediate, noticeable results.
+However, complete results may take several months to appear.